 - Continue to alternate directions with each rep.

 - Perform a standard burpee.

-- When you jump, go forward, covering as much distance as possible.
+- When you jump, propel yourself forward, covering as much distance as possible.

-- Land softly with your hips back and knees a little more bent than usual before you go into the next rep.
+- Land softly with your hips back and knees a little more bent than usual (almost a half squat) before you go into the next rep.